 That's the real take-away of this top-end Samsung device: it's highly accomplished, yet falls down in some areas by a whisker compared to other competitors.
-And when you're paying four-figures to own such a phone, these modicum differences make, well, all the difference.
+And when you're paying four-figures to own such a device, these modicum differences make, well, all the difference.

 The closing-the-gap approach between Samsung's S and Note series is also somewhat odd.
 The newer S20+ and Note 10+ are largely similar, ignoring the latter's inclusion of S Pen.

 This review was first published 7 August 2019 and has been updated to reflect its full review status and changing context of the competition.

 Samsung Galaxy S20+